Skip to main content

 Provisioning Database Instances

-Before you can deploy an application to DBOS Cloud, you must provision a Postgres database instance for it.
+Before you can deploy an application to DBOS Cloud, you must provision a Postgres database instance (server) for it.
 You must choose a database instance name, username and password.
-Both the database instance name and username must be 3 to 16 characters long and contain only lowercase letters, numbers and underscores.
-The database password must contain 8 or more characters.
-Run this command and choose your database password when prompted:

 info

-A Postgres database instance can host multiple independent databases for different applications.
-You can configure which database your application uses through the app_db_name field in its dbos-config.yaml.
+A Postgres database instance (server) can host many independent databases used by different applications.
+You can configure to which database on this server your app connects through the app_db_name field in its dbos-config.yaml.

 info